adamfinkelstein/cos426finalproject-vite/README.md

 ## Importing Local Files

 Local files, such as images and 3D models, are imported into the application as URLs then loaded asynchronously with ThreeJS.
-Almost any filetype that ThreeJS might conceivably use should already be supported out of the box by Vite, though import syntax may vary between use cases.
+Almost any filetype that ThreeJS might conceivably use should already be supported out of the box, though import syntax may vary between use cases.
 For instance, shader files can be loaded as raw text.
 For more information on asset loading, see [Vite's documentation](https://vitejs.dev/guide/assets.html).

 ## Importing Modules from the Web